nzangi/Django-React-BlogPost/README.md

 - **Role-Based Access Control**: Define roles and permissions according to logged in user.

 ## Installation
-1. clone the repository on : $ git clone https://github.com/nzangi/Django-React-BlogPost.git
+1. Clone the repository on : $ git clone https://github.com/nzangi/Django-React-BlogPost.git
 2. Open the project using your favourite test editor like VS Code or PyCharm.
 3. Make sure you are in the BlogPost directory. <br>
 4. Configure the PostgreSQL database connection is settings.py (check the Database section for more information). <br>